exhlim/VPAP/README.md

 ## Functionalities: ##

- - Google auth sign in.
+ - Google auth sign in
- - Adding of channels (Add channel).
+ - Adding of channels (Add channel)
- - Switching between the added channels.
+ - Switching between the added channels
- - Chatting functionality from real time database(Firebase).
+ - Chatting functionality from real time database(Firebase)
- - Chat information of users pulled after google auth.
+ - Chat information of users pulled after google auth
  - Rendering of google account image and name in header

 ## Preview ##